Altinn/altinn-studio-docs/content/notifications/send-notifications/get-started/user-guide/_index.en.md

 - Norwegian mobile number must need to start with "4" or "9" after the country code "+47".
   - Valid Mobile Number Example: +47400XXXXX, +47900XXXXX, 0047400XXXXX, 0047900XXXXX
   - Invalid Mobile Number Example: +47500XXXXX, +47600XXXXX, 0047500XXXXX, 0047600XXXXX

+# International Mobile Number
 - We aslo support international mobile numbers(outside of Norway) to send SMS as long as they are valid and provided with country code.
+- Notificaiton to 5 digits number aren't supported.
+Therefore the mobile number must need to be more than 5 digits.
+- Mobile numbers are validated against a list of country codes.
+You can see [the country codes here](https://github.com/google/libphonenumber/tree/master/resources/metadata).

 <!---
 {{% notice info %}}